 Weber Genesis E-310

 The Genesis might be a premium quality grill but we think it’s wise that you stick with the Spirit line.
-The grill may last a bit longer and impress your family and friends during a backyard barbecue but the bump in quality is not actually worth the additional sum that you pay when you can by a good griller for a less price.
+The grill may last a bit longer and impress your family and friends during a backyard barbecue but the bump in quality is not actually worth the additional sum that you pay when you can buy a good griller for a less price.

-If you are interested in the weber E-330 , you can read our weber Genesis E 330 gas grill review here.
+If you are interested in the Weber E-330, you can read our weber Genesis E 330 gas grill review here.

 The Broil Mate 165154 also known as the Huntington 665154 at Home Depot is quite popular among many users.
-Even though the grill lacks a bit of style, it certainly makes up with its solid performance and its affordability factor.
+Even though the grill lacks a bit of style, it certainly makes up for its solid performance and its affordability factor.
 This grill features include a compact cast-aluminum body, a pair of side shelves and a single H burner that can be controlled by two dials.
 Even though the grilling surface is small and covers approximately 400 square inches, the Broil Mate 165154 is one of the easiest grills to assemble on your own.

 The housing of the grill provides users with a lifetime guarantee while the stainless steel components and the burners come with a warranty of five years.